 3. WORX Landroid Robotic Lawn Mower WG794

 As with any quality robot mower, you have to do some preliminary work by setting up the wire boundaries that determine the limits for the unit and that can be a bit tricky.
-Putting the boundaries right at the lawn’s edge could force the robot to get stuck on a corner or fence, so you have to leave a little no-man’s-land which needs hand trimming.
+Putting the boundaries right at the lawn’s edge could force the robot to get stuck in a corner or fence, so you have to leave a little no-man’s-land that needs hand trimming.
 The WORX isn’t alone when it comes to this minor annoyance, though.
 The best alternative to hand trimming is to invest in a top of the range weed eater – a quick walk around the yard with one of these beauties will sort out those pesky edges.

 A cool feature of the Landroid is its “AIA” (artificial intelligence algorithm) which directs the mower to cut different areas of the lawn at random to avoid pattern “cut-in,” detect the height of each section of grass to adjust mowing height accordingly, and even head back to base when it starts raining (although the WORX mower does a great job on wet grass).